PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 Thoughts on our Tour

-We are all experienced kayakers, so we set right out onto the water — but beginners get a quick kayaking lesson.
+We are all experienced kayakers, so we set right out onto the water — but beginners should get a quick kayaking lesson.
 The tour may change depending on weather, paddling skills of the participants, etc. So, beginners and youngsters will not go to as many islands as we went to, and they will spend more time swimming and snorkeling around the closer islands.

 We were really amazed to see how clear the water was around these mangroves, and that the mangrove roots were teaming with baby tropical fish.